Skip to main content

 Park Hyatt Sydney and Experiences, The Rocks, and the Wharf

 I won’t bore you further with pictures of the understated elegance of the lobby, the dining rooms, the spa, or the rooftop pool; you can get those from their website.
-I won’t wax poetic on the self-heated toilet seat, the lightest fluffiest ‘no-calorie’ Belgian waffles, or the large fuzzy towels and bathrobes; you’ll just have to take my word for it.
+I won’t wax poetic on the heated toilet seat, the lightest fluffiest ‘no-calorie’ Belgian waffles, or the large fuzzy towels and bathrobes; you’ll just have to take my word for it.

 Belgian Waffles breakfast at Park Hyatt Sydney